 We recognise that, because of their disabilities, many of our children face significant challenges in processing information and understanding the world around them.
 Additionally, their difficulties with understanding and being able to use effective communication can lead to high levels of stress and anxiety, which can sometimes result in behaviours that challenge.
 As a school we are committed to understanding the functions of behaviours and therefore to teaching children to use alternative ways of communicating and functionally equivalent skills.
-We also aim to teach children coping and self-regulation skills.
+We also aim to teach children coping and selfregulation skills.

-We subscribe to the Studio 3, low arousal, approach to understanding and supporting behaviour and any associated physical intervention strategies.
+We subscribe to the Sherwood Training and have low arousal approach to understanding and supporting behaviour and any associated physical intervention strategies.